likeadragonmaid/Ongaku/README.md

 ### Requirements
 * An android device capable of running Termux
 * A music player app capable of showing notifications of current music being played
+* Optionally a Google Pixel device if you want to detect Music playing around you.
 ### Getting started

 * Install [Termux](https://f-droid.org/en/packages/com.termux/) and [Termux:API](https://f-droid.org/en/packages/com.termux.api/) apps from F-Droid.